cb-geo/lbm-doc/background.md

 $$ \sigma_{\alpha\beta}=\sigma'_{\alpha\beta}-p\delta_{\alpha\beta} $$

-Substituting the last two equations in the Cauchy momentum equation, which is the generalized Euler equation, results in the Navier-Stokes equation:
+Substituting the last two equations in the Cauchy momentum equations, which is the generalized Euler equations, results in the Navier-Stokes equations:

 $$ \frac{\partial(\rho u_{\alpha})}{\partial t}+\frac{\partial(\rho u_{\alpha}u_{\beta})}{\partial x_{\beta}}=-\frac{\partial p}{\partial x_{\alpha}}+\frac{\partial}{\partial x_{\beta}}[\eta(\frac{\partial u_{\alpha}}{\partial x_{\beta}}+\frac{\partial u_{\beta}}{\partial x_{\alpha}})+(\eta_B-\frac{2\eta}{3})\frac{\partial u_{\gamma}}{\partial x_{\gamma}}\delta_{\alpha\beta}]+F_{\alpha} $$

 where $\eta_B = 2\eta/3 +\zeta$ is referred to as the bulk viscosity.

-Assuming the viscosities to be constant and the fluid to be incompressible, the well-know incompressible Navier-Stokoes equation can be derived as:
+Assuming the viscosities to be constant and the fluid to be incompressible, the well-know incompressible Navier-Stokoes equations can be derived as:

 $$ \rho \frac{Du}{Dt}=-\nabla p+\eta\Delta u+ F $$

-where $\frac{D}{Dt}$ is the material derivative and $\delta$ is the Laplace operator.
+where $\frac{D}{Dt}$ is the material derivative and $\Delta$ is the Laplace operator.

 ## State Principle
 ### Equation of State